Skip to main content

 Source: Ibbotson SBBI Yearbook, Vanguard historical returns.
 Real returns subtract long-term inflation.
 For nominal (pre-inflation) returns, add about 3 percentage points to the values above.

-Person A (Early Start)
+Person A (early start)

 Invests: $200/month, age 25–35 (10 years)